 How to Use Quinoa Seed Extract for Hair

 Quinoa extract can be found in shampoos, conditioners, masques, leave-in conditioning treatments, hair shields, and curl creams.
 Quinoa extract is typically seen on product ingredient labels as “hydrolyzed quinoa protein.”
 Quinoa, like most proteins utilized in haircare products, needs to be hydrolyzed for the molecules to be small enough to penetrate below the cuticle layer.
 Hydrolysis happens either through acid, water, fermentation, or in the case of some ingredients, it is prompted by microorganisms which not only break down the proteins but also help to release lactic acid from the quinoa, which provides hydrating benefits.

-You can ground and make a paste of your own extract, but the process can be messy, time-consuming, and costly.
-Another option is to fill a container with quinoa, water, a starter, or a little apple cider vinegar for a few days to ferment, and then use it as a hair rinse in the shower for stronger, more hydrated hair.
+- Create a rinse: Fill a container with quinoa, water, a starter, or a little apple cider vinegar for a few days to ferment, and then use it as a hair rinse in the shower for stronger, more hydrated hair.

 - Use the extract solo: “Quinoa extract, usually found with water and glycerin, can be applied to hair or scalp as a pre-treatment.
 It’s water soluble, washes out well, and it is gentle enough not to need a carrier oil,” explains Ziering.

 - Add to shampoo or conditioner: while quinoa seed extract works great alone, it also pairs well with your other fave hair products.
 Adding a splash to your shampoo or conditioner can provide all it's benefits without needing to add an extra step in your haircare routine.

 This conditioner will make your color-treated look like it just left the salon everyday.
 The oats and quinoa extract provide protein to keep your hair color from fading.